MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 - Ubuntu Desktop 18.04: https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64

 #### 2.3 Add network adapters
 Regardless of the OS you've chosen I'm going to recommend you add three network adapters.
-This setup should allow you connect your attack machine to any type of network (wireless, wired, internal) without reconfiguring much.
-I'll talked through the differnt network options and the pros and cons and when to use each.
+This setup should allow you to connect your attack machine to any type of network (wireless, wired, internal) without reconfiguring much.
+I'll talk through the differnt network options and the pros and cons and when to use each.

-- Adapter 1 (Wireless Internet): Set to Bridged (goto advanced and record mac the address).
+- Adapter 1 (Wireless Internet): Set to Bridged (goto advanced and record the MAC address).
-- Adapter 2 (Internal Host only): Set to 'Host-only' (goto advanced and record mac the address).
+- Adapter 2 (Internal Host only): Set to 'Host-only' (goto advanced and record the MAC address).
-- Adapter 3 (Wired Ethernet): Set to custom vmnet2 (goto advanced and record mac the address).
+- Adapter 3 (Wired Ethernet): Set to custom vmnet2 (goto advanced and record the MAC address).

-> Adapter 1 could just as easily be set to NAT, but becuase of a networking restrictions in the college I'm suggesting you use bridged to avoid any issues.
+> Adapter 1 could just as easily be set to NAT, but because of networking restrictions in the college I'm suggesting you use bridged to avoid any issues.

-> Rememeber to record the which mac is connected to which interface as we'll using this these details later.
+> Remember to record the MAC address that is connected to each interface as we'll be using these details later.

 #### 2.4 Virtual Network Editor
 One of the most common issues I've seen students experience over the years are due to using automatic bridging and then getting connected to a different network interface to what they expected and then carelessly end up scanning the wrong network.
 We can use VMware's Virtual Network Editor to fine tune our network adapters and what they connect to.
 The instructions below assume you've created the three adapters I recommended earlier.